luisabreu84/flutter_musicplayerapp/README.md

-# musicplayerapp
+# Music Player App

-A new Flutter project.
+A new music app template using Flutter framework.

 ## Getting Started